LucaZampieri/hopsuisse.github.io/fullanalysis.md

 ### Marathon

-The following graph represents the mean time the runners took to finish a full marathon with respect to the age of the runner, for different races.
+The following graph represents the median time the runners took to finish a full marathon with respect to the age of the runner, for different races.